intbio/MolModEdu/GROMACS/nucl/README.md

 ### Understanding your PDB structure

 In this tutorial we are going to work mostly with VMD.
 Consequently, it should be added to the PATH.
-See [here]() how to do it (закончить).
 Always check your .pdb file for entries listed under the comment MISSING, as these entries indicate either atoms or whole residues that are not present in the crystal structure.
 Then open your PDB structure in VMD using this command in command line Make sure you are in the exact directory where 1kx5.pdb was downloaded.
 Then type:
-> VMD 1kx5.pdb
+> vmd 1kx5.pdb

 Then you will see this: